amandaghassaei/canvas-capture/README.md

 # canvas-capture
-A small wrapper around CCapture.js to record the canvas as video or gif
+A small wrapper around CCapture.js to record the canvas a png, jpg, video (webm), or gif

 ## Installation